DevCoder-247/SeccuraXVIT-/README.md

 ## 📄 License

+All rights for this project are reserved by **Securra**.
+Unauthorized use, distribution, or modification of the code, documentation, or related assets is strictly prohibited.
-This project is for educational and demonstration purposes.
+This Proof of Concept is intended solely for evaluation and demonstration purposes under the ownership of Securra.